aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 class Router implements BindingRegistrar, RegistrarContract {
     use Macroable {
-        __call as macroCall;
+        //overrides the __call method name inside the Macroable trait to macroCall
+        //so that it does not conflict with the __call method name inside this Router class __call as macroCall;
     }

+    //when we call an Router instance method that does not exist, this method is called instead of
+    //the __call method of the Macroable trait included above.
+This is because this method hides the
+    //__call method of the included Macroable trait.
-    public function __call($method, $parameters)
+    //That is why we changed the __call method name of the Macroable trait to macroCall public function __call($method, $parameters)
     {
         if (static::hasMacro($method)) {
+            //actually calls the __call method of the Macroable trait because we overrode
-            return $this->macroCall($method, $parameters);
+            //__call as macroCall in the Macroable trait included above return $this->macroCall($method, $parameters);
         }